Skip to content

 Just give me the abstract

-In this new design for a the Social Subsystem redesigns how people work together by introducing democratic governance, peer support structures, and fluid identity protocols.
-Instead of traditional management, Smartups rely on a balance between autonomy, discipline, and mission-alignment — enforced not by authority, but by structure.
+The Social Subsystem redesigns how people work together by introducing democratic governance, peer support structures, and fluid identity protocols.
+Instead of traditional management, Smartups rely on a balance between autonomy, discipline, and mission-alignment—enforced not by authority, but by structure.
 Contributors operate in role-based groups, make collective decisions using the ADM Triangle, and support each other through systems like the Buddy Program.
-This model aims to unlock large-scale collaboration by treating contributors as citizens — not employees — in a shared mission to build public-interest technology.
+This model aims to unlock large-scale collaboration by treating contributors as citizens—not employees—in a shared mission to build public-interest technology.

 Definition: